 Overall, the number of pets who are suffering from irremediable medical or behavioral issues that compromise their quality of life and prevent them from being rehomed typically does not make up more than 10% of all pets entering the shelter system.

-Any community operating at or above a 90% save rate deserves the designation of no-kill.
+Any shelter operating at or above a 90% save rate deserves the designation of no-kill.
 However, 90% is not the end goal.
-Experience shows that many communities go on to save an even higher percentage of animals because the impact of no-kill policies and programs creates a general culture of lifesaving and responsible pet ownership in the community.
+Experience shows that many shelters go on to save an even higher percentage of animals because the impact of no-kill policies and programs creates a general culture of lifesaving and responsible pet ownership in the community.

-While the 90% benchmark offers a meaningful measurement by which to gauge the progress of shelters and communities, we recognize that there may be special circumstances in which a community could be successfully implementing no-kill principles and practices but not reach a 90% save rate.
+While the 90% benchmark offers a meaningful measurement by which to gauge progress, we recognize that there may be special circumstances in which a shelter could be successfully implementing no-kill principles and practices but not reach a 90% save rate.

-In these rare cases, the shelters in a community that don't meet the statistical benchmark can obtain a no-kill designation in the pet lifesaving dashboard by displaying the following statement on their website and/or giving Best Friends permission to display the information on the shelter's page of the pet lifesaving dashboard:
+In these rare cases, shelters that don't meet the statistical benchmark can obtain a no-kill designation in the pet lifesaving dashboard following an evaluation and displaying the following statement on their website and/or giving Best Friends permission to display the information on the shelter's page of the pet lifesaving dashboard:

 • It would be clearly inhumane or unsafe not to do so immediately, or

-• In cases of irremediable canine aggression, (1) a veterinarian has eliminated medical treatment as a solution; (2) rehabilitation by a specialist in canine behavior has failed; and (3) staff and public safety cannot be reasonably assured, or other management protocols seriously compromise quality of life."
+• In cases of irremediable canine aggression when (1) a veterinarian has eliminated medical treatment as a solution; (2) rehabilitation by a specialist in canine behavior has failed; and (3) staff and public safety cannot be reasonably assured, or other management protocols seriously compromise quality of life

 The goal is for every shelter to make a clear commitment to lifesaving and transparency (being honest and open about their data and operations) while striving for no-kill rather than simply working to obtain a no-kill designation.